How To Take On Other Roles As a PM

 The opposite side of benefits comes into play as well when it comes to wearing many hats.
 It does show that you are valued, do good work, and allows for a sense of job security, but it also comes with the following dangers:

 - Potential Conflict of Interest – The very nature of some jobs can naturally conflict with the nature of other jobs.
-For example, a Business Analyst needs to be much more of a tenacious perfectionist who uncovers every stone, while the role of Project Manager needs to be one who knows when something is good enough to move onto the next step.
+For example, a Business Analyst needs to be much more of a tenacious perfectionist who uncovers every stone, while the Project Manager needs to be one who knows when something is good enough to move onto the next step.
 Or, the role of a Sales Person is to push the envelope of what has not been done before, while a Project Manager typically likes to stay within the confines of what has already been done.
 You will find yourself with some internal struggling if you find yourself wearing these two conflicting hats.

 Can You Effectively Wear Multiple Hats in Your Project Manager Role?